syrsly/sqlboon/README.md

 Current state
 =======
-Version: 0.0.4 (non-functional)
+Version: 0.0.5 (non-functional)
+Maintainer: Josh Maines

 Project is new and meant to show my ability to understand design patterns and security concepts.
 It is far from functional but will progress quickly on my days off from work.
 I want this project to be useful for everyone, so make sure you post a feature request if what you want is not already listed.
 I would also love to hear about any similar projects out there.
+If you like my work, please consider donating to my GitTip fund at http://www.gittip.com/joshm or consider hiring me for a project.